-Circumstances under which this procedure may be implemented
+3. Circumstances under which this procedure may be implemented

-- 4. A student's fitness to study may be brought into question as a result of a wide range of circumstances.
-These include, but are not restricted to, the following: - (a) serious concerns about the student's behaviour or health emerge which have not been resolved through College channels, and which indicate that there is a need to address the student's fitness
+- 3.1.
+A student's capability to study may be brought into question as a result of a wide range of circumstances.
+These include, but are not restricted to, the following: - (a) Students who have individual learning plans in place and are struggling to manage their studies or other elements of their course;